 Here, we will give you an overview of the symptoms and causes of anxiety, and then introduce you to some of the foods that may help to reduce it.

-What are the Different Types Anxiety Disorders and their Symptoms?
+What are the Different Types of Anxiety Disorders and their Symptoms?

-Anxiety can be caused by a mental condition, stress of all kinds, a traumatic experience in the past, a physical condition, a side effect of a medicine, or a combination of these.
+Anxiety can be caused by a mental condition, stress, a traumatic experience in the past, certain physical conditions, side effects of certain medications, or a combination of these.

 While there are different ways to categorize anxiety disorders, the U.S. Department of Health and Human Services divides them into five major types, and defines them as follows: